Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/ubuntu.md

 the installation and configuration.

 Kong supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
-This guide provides show steps to configure PostgreSQL.
+This guide provides steps to configure PostgreSQL.
 For assistance in setting up Cassandra, please contact your Kong Sales or Support representative.

 ## Prerequisites